 Once the night habitat of middle-aged salarymen, the area has broadened its demographic in recent years.

 It’s one of the few parts of central Tokyo that hasn’t been changed and modernized since the post-war years.
-The architecture is ramshackle and haphazard on narrow and crooked streets.
+The architecture is ramshackle and haphazard in narrow and crooked streets.

-This gives a quaint, olde-worldy feel as if viewing part of history.
+This gives the area a quaint, olde-worldy feel as if viewing a part of history.

 However, Golden Gai doesn’t stop with history.
 It is home to a number of small bars, each with its own interesting and unique ‘appeal point’.

 They are often themed, with themes ranging from hospitals to 80s and 90s pop culture, to 50s Americana.

 Some bars are as small as five seats, and it is good to be careful of the rules.

 Some bars may have rules regarding no foreigners or no English, while others only serve a small number of well-known clientele and are not open to new customers.